Treated unfairly at work? Here’s how to show your employer you mean business

 Whatever your situation, if you’ve got this far then you need to show your employer you’re really prepared to make a claim.
 If your employer knows that you are at the stage of actually thinking about claiming, then this is likely to make them concerned about what will happen next.
 A lot of employers use lawyers to defend Employment Tribunal claims, and so if your employer is facing the prospect of racking up legal fees in the near future, they might be more amenable to giving you the result that you want - whether that’s a fair settlement, an improved working environment, or something else.

-Here are 3 key actions to take to show your employer that you’re prepared to make a claim.
+Here are three key actions to take to show your employer that you’re prepared to make a claim:

-Bear in mind though that it can take a while for a response to a DSAR to come through - your employer has one month to respond, but they can often extend this.
-Read more about the timescales for responding to DSARs here.
+Bear in mind, it can take a while for a response to a DSAR to come through - your employer has one month to respond, but they can often extend this.

 If you are trying to mend the relationship with your employer, then be wary of hitting them with a DSAR request, and the timing of doing so.